Guidelines for ensuring equal employment opportunity in recruitment and selection

 If applicants disclose an impairment or disability they should be informed that requests for workplace accommodations will be assessed on a case by case basis and provided where reasonably possible.

-Further advice can be sought from the Disability Liaison Unit.
+Further advice can be sought from Disability Contact Officers.

 Selection committees should not draw inferences about an applicant's personal characteristics (e.g. energy levels, ability to withstand stress) on the basis of age or physical features.